ClxS/ConveyorPlayground/README.md

 Basic proof of concept thrown together in a couple of hours.
 Code is messy and not suitable for use!

+# Licence

+No Licence is currently provided.
+Code should only be used as reference material.
+This will probably change in the future! :)

 # Build Process

 Currently I only target Windows.
 More platforms might come at some point.